Miami-Dade Transit: Fares

 The current standard fare is $2.25 and reduced fare is $1.10.
 A standard monthly pass costs $112.50 and $56.25 for reduced fare (College Students).
 The monthly Metropass is loaded onto the EASY Card.
 Fare gates at all Metrorail stations does not accept any type of cash, and require an EASY Card/Ticket, contactless device, or contactless debit/credit card to enter and exit the stations.

 Reduced fares are available only to Medicare recipients, people with disabilities, and Miami-Dade students in grades K-12.
 Fare is free to kids below 42 in tall with fare-paying rider.
 Full time college students may also purchase a College EASY Ticket to ride Metrobus or Metrorail at $56.25 at their college/university along with a valid Student ID.
 Miami-Dade County employees can also receive discounted monthly rates and pre-tax savings by enrolling in the Monthly Pass Payroll Deduction program.

 All Miami-Dade senior citizens aged 65 years and older and with Social Security benefits ride free with a Golden Passport pass.
 Veterans residing in Miami-Dade and earning less than $22,000 annually ride free with the Patriot Passport pass.

 As of August 21, 2019, and December 23, 2019 riders can use their smartphones/smartwatches and contactless credit/debt cards to board the Metrorail and Metrobus.
 (Accepting Apple Pay, Google Pay, Samsung Pay, Fitbit Pay etc.).

+As part of the Better Bus Routes bus network redesign, fares are currently eliminated for all modes of transit through the end of the year.